If someone had told Lena she’d one day be following an alien superbeing around her kitchen, begging her to dress herself…

 Red and blue, Lena remembers suddenly.
 Those were the colors she chose for her nutcracker doll, dressed smartly in his uniform and wearing a tall hat, the piping all in gold.
 Something about those colors has always spoken of order to her, and harmony.

 Lena’s assistant is already waiting outside with a car when they leave, ready to take their purchases and drive them back to the condo.
-Lena isn’t reader to go back, however, and neither is her alien companion.
+Lena isn’t ready to go back, however, and neither is her alien companion.

 Supergirl turns her head in the middle of Lena’s question about lunch, eyes narrowed as she sends her gaze across – through? – the buildings surrounding them.
 And sniffs.